battlesnake/git-doc/index.md

 	A--->D--->E

+See the "Rescue lost commits" section for how to recover the removed commits B and C.

+## Cherry-picking - copying select commits from one branch to another

+To copy commits from one branch to the current branch, simply use:

+	$ git cherry-pick <commit> <commit>...

+If we've been committing to the wrong branch (as often occurs when doing quick bug-fixes and forget to branch):

+Before:

+	master:   A--->B--->C--->D
+	               |          \
+	(bugfix)       |          (P+Q should be here)
+	                \
+	feature:         X--->Y--->P--->Q

+First we create our bugfix branch:

+	# Branch from commit "D"
+	$ git checkout -b bugfix <commit D>

+	# Branch from commit at tip of master
+	$ git checkout -b bugfix master

+Then we apply commits P and Q to the bugfix branch:

+	$ git cherry-pick <commit-P> <commit-Q>

+Then we remove them from the feature branch:

+	# Switch to feature branch
+	$ git checkout feature

+	# Delete commits "P" and "Q" from feature branch by resetting to commit Y
+	$ git reset --hard <commit-Y>

+	# Or alternatively, to delete the last 2 commits from a branch:
+	$ git reset --hard HEAD~2

+And switch to the bugfix branch again:

+	$ git checkout bugfix

+After:

+	master:   A--->B--->C--->D
+	               |          \
+	bugfix:        |           P--->Q
+	                \
+	feature:         X--->Y

-Note that this only affects the current branch, see the manpage for `git rebase` for more information, and for how to solve the problems that arise due to child branches of the rebased one.
+Note that this only moves commits of the specified (or by default, the current) branch, see the manpage for `git rebase` for more information, and for how to solve the problems that arise due to child branches of the rebased one not being rebased themselves.

+Once `bugfix` has been merged into `master`, we could rebase `feature` onto the tip of `master` as described in the previous section "Rebasing a branch", so that `feature` incorporates the changes introduced by the new commits in `master` and the merging of `bugfix`:

+	master:   A--->B--->C--->D--->P--->Q
+	                                    \
+	feature:                             X--->Y

+Note that if we had simply branched `bugfix` from `feature` instead of from `master`, we could solve this by just rebasing `bugfix` to `master`.

 ## Configuring remotes